-Pressing the Treatment quick access key (causes the unit to display preconfigured buttons that contain clinical actions.
+Pressing the Treatment quick access key () causes the unit to display preconfigured buttons that contain clinical actions.
 These buttons allow you to add a treatment snapshot (which itemizes drugs or treatments administered to the patient) to a Treatment Summary Report.
-You can do this by selecting Print on Treatment Snapshot from Setup>Supervisor>Printer.
+When the Propaq M device is equipped with a printer, you can do this by selecting Print on Treatment Snapshot from Setup>Supervisor>Printer.

 The following is a list of preconfigured treatment buttons: